freesam77/anilist-gallery/README.md

 # AniList Gallery
+> Project is live at https://anilist-gallery.vercel.app/.

 AniList Gallery is a responsive Next.js (App Router + TypeScript) experience built for the AniList Challenge (v3.5).

-It uses Apollo Client to query the AniList GraphQL API and renders a card-based gallery with shadcn/ui-inspired components, Tailwind utility classes, and a blocking gate modal that captures a username and job title before any data is fetched.
+It uses Apollo Client to query the AniList GraphQL API and renders a card-based gallery with shadcn/ui-inspired components, Tailwind utility classes, and a blocking gate form that captures a username and job title before any data is fetched.

 ## Features